TH3Eimis/TH3Eimis.github.io/projects/EcoChef.md

 labels:
   - Kotlin
   - Java
-summary: "Android app made to reduce food waste by allowing users to select ingredients or dietary requirements to find recipes."
+summary: "EcoChef is an Android application designed to minimize food waste by allowing users to select ingredients or dietary preferences and discover relevant recipes.
+Developed using Kotlin and Java, the app features an intuitive UI, a robust recipe scraping mechanism, and personalized recipe recommendations based on user inputs."
 ---